giuspen/cherrytree/README.md

 A hierarchical note taking application, featuring rich text and syntax highlighting, storing data in either a single file (xml or sqlite) or multiple files and directories.
 The project home page is [giuspen.net/cherrytree](https://www.giuspen.net/cherrytree/).

+## Prebuilt binaries
+Prebuilt binaries can be found on [github.com/giuspen/cherrytree/releases](https://github.com/giuspen/cherrytree/releases) and [giuspen.net/cherrytree/#downl](https://www.giuspen.net/cherrytree/#downl).

-## How to start the project
+## How to build from source code
-For starting the project, you have to build it from the source code.
-Please read [BUILDING.md](BUILDING.md).
+In order to build from the source code, please read [BUILDING.md](BUILDING.md).

 ## Used libraries
 https://www.gtkmm.org/en/documentation.shtml